Fallout 4: 111 Tips to Survive Survival Difficulty

 This one is up to you if you feel confident enough, but generally, powerful adversaries should be avoided.
-This is especially true early on when equipment and perks are underdeveloped.
+This is especially true early on, when equipment and perks are underdeveloped.
 If you absolutely must, make sure the enemy is completely isolated by removing all of its allies, then use stealth and explosives as much as possible.
 Always go for head shots if possible.

 Scan enemy's health by using V.A.T.S

 This could be the most important element of any reconnaissance-related approach, and doing this is a useful way of deciphering whether victory is even feasible, or how aggressive you may need to be.
 It's also useful for figuring out if there are any other enemies hiding nearby.
 This prepares you ahead of time for potential ambushes and flanking opposition, allowing you to formalize a more tactical approach.
-Couple this with the perk which reveals more about enemies and you'll know their health, armor and resistances.
+Couple this with the perk which reveals more about enemies, and you'll know their health, armor, and resistances.

 Stay back from Super Mutant Suiciders

-If there's one enemy you don't want to get too close to, it's these guys, especially on this difficulty setting.
-If they get too close they will detonate their mini nuke and will kill you instantly.
+If there's one enemy you don't want to get too close to, it's these guys, especially on Survival difficulty setting.
+If they get too close, they will detonate their mini nuke and will kill you instantly.
 The simple rule with these guys is employ the aforementioned method of using mines effectively to attract the enemy's attention.
 Alternatively, just throw a grenade directly in front of them.
 With either method, stay as far away as possible.

-Breakdown all unwanted weapons, armor, and junk at settlements
+Break down all unwanted weapons, armor, and junk at settlements

 It's efficient when breaking down materials to drop them on the ground near workshops.
 Once you enter build mode and highlight the object, it's possible to break them down into smaller components.
-This is not only faster, but allows you more carrying space for anything important.
-It's useful for travelling to a settlement that possesses a weapon or armor bench as well.
+This is not only faster, but it allows you more carrying space for anything important.
+It's useful for traveling to a settlement that possesses a weapon or armor bench as well.